opoupeney/dfd/source/devguide/web-gcs/webgc-carousel.rst

 Carousel
 ========

-A Carousel is a graphical component that lets you scroll easily through a set of images.
+A Carousel is a graphical component that lets you scroll easily through a set of images or slides.

 |